Valkyrie-Resistance/Netko/README.md

 ## 🏡 Self-Hosting (WIP)

-Dreaming of running chad-chat from your own secret lab? 🏰
+Dreaming of running Netko from your own secret lab? 🏰

 Self-hosting support is coming soon! 🛠️
-Stay tuned for updates on how to deploy chad-chat on your own infrastructure.
+Stay tuned for updates on how to deploy Netko on your own infrastructure.
 (No microwave time machine required — just a bit of patience as we stabilize the worldline.)

 ---